Financial consolidation software: SaaS, PaaS, Cloud or On-premise? Differences and benefits.

 - If your company’s culture provides business departments with total independence, SaaS is the perfect solution: you’ll get the benefit of faster implementation and maintenance for your application.
 SaaS and PaaS also enable our consultants to intervene immediately when technical assistance is required.
 In licence mode, consultants must travel or request temporary access to servers for technical interventions.
 This requires more time and can be more expensive.

 The concept of cloud computing covers all technologies enabling the use of computer services via the Internet.
 The cloud includes the concepts of SaaS and PaaS.
-As for full-web technology, it’s used to develop applications that are natively compatible with cloud computing.
+As for browser-based technology, it’s used to develop applications that are natively compatible with cloud computing.

-When you opt for a full-web application, you immediately get all the benefits of cloud computing: rapid deployment, compatibility with all operating systems (Mac, Linux, etc.), no installation, instantaneous access via a browser and total mobility with access from any device with an Internet connection, including tablets, smartphones, laptops, etc.
+When you opt for a browser-based application, you immediately get all the benefits of cloud computing: rapid deployment, compatibility with all operating systems (Mac, Linux, etc.), no installation, instantaneous access via a browser and total mobility with access from any device with an Internet connection, including tablets, smartphones, laptops, etc.